Zurc/lasaldelavida/episodio5-learning.md

 >
 >  ## 4.
 Default CD Strategy
 >
 >  The default CD strategy every view has.
 It is set whenever we create a Component via @Component decorator:
+>
+>  This is the configuration metadata for an Angular component.
+We see that it has changeDetection property.
+This is what is set to tell Angular that our view has either OnPush or Default CD strategy.
+It sets the CD strategy to use when propagating the component’s bindings.

 ### 4 Nov 2019